yasirerkam/Win10_BrightnessSlider/README.md

 this app puts a Monitor Brightness icon to on Taskbar Tray.
 So you can access it with 1 click. targeting laptops.

-**NOTE** :
-1) v1.4 is most stable. also you can test the newest version and report here.
-2) if slider working. but suddenly (you plug/unplug monitor/MirrorScreen in any way) then screen act up weird for second. you CAN get error while trying to change birghtness, you gotta press "Detect monitor".

 * **supported os**:  win7 , win8 , win10
 * **requirements**: .net4 framework.  (win7 may need to install)
 * **Note For Developers**: code version is  first working version (maybe 1.01). but **executable is always up to date**